Apprenticeships and Traineeships

 Employers are not required to pay trainees for taking part in a traineeship but may support them with expenses such as transport and meals.

-Where young people qualify, they’ll be able to access existing programmes of financial support, including the 16-19 Bursary Fund, and Discretionary Learner Support funding for people aged 19 years and over.
+Where young people qualify, they will be able to access existing programmes of financial support, including the 16-19 Bursary Fund, and Discretionary Learner Support funding for people aged 19 years and over.
 Applicants who are receiving benefits will need to contact Jobcentre Plus to check if the traineeship will affect their claim.

 How can I find out about traineeship opportunities?